 2019 LF6 is a mid-sized asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified 2019 LF6 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2019 LF6 orbits the sun every 151 days (0.41 years), coming as close as 0.32 AU and reaching as far as 0.79 AU from the sun.
-Based on its brightness and the way it reflects light, 2019 LF6 is probably between 0.948 to 2.120 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to the U.S. Pentagon.
+Based on its brightness and the way it reflects light, 2019 LF6 is probably between 0.965 to 2.158 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to the U.S. Pentagon.

 2019 LF6's orbit is 0.26 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.